Attendance

 • Every school has a Welfare Officer who can offer support with regards to problems that involve attendance.

-• They can offer specialist help to improve your child's attendance and behaviour whilst at the school.
+• They can offer specialist help to improve your child's attendance and behaviour whilst at school.

 • The Welfare Officer will work with families and schools to avoid serious problems such as bullying.